KevinCurtisDev/Jessica_webapp/README.md

 ![responsive layout of web app](https://github.com/The-masta-blasta/Jessica_webapp/blob/master/app/assets/images/responsive-design.png)

-This project, the first of the code institute bootcamp projects, is a progressive web app that I've built for the award winning Irish poet, Jessica Traynor – to showcase her latest Poetry, Book releases, videos, and blog posts.
+This project, the first of the code institute bootcamp projects, is a progressive web app that I've built for Irish poet, Jessica Traynor – to showcase her latest Poetry, Book releases, videos, and blog posts.
 The web app has been optimised for performance, accessibility and offline access.